These are the most frequently asked questions about Tremont School and our community.

 What options do you have for student athletes?

 Tremont School’s extra-curricular offerings grow as the school grows.
-To date we have offered sports-related activities during Extended Day based on student interests.
+To date we have offered sports-related extra-curricular activities based on student interests.
 These are instructional, fun, and focused on fitness and creating an inclusive environment.
-During the winter season, students have the option to sign up for the Tremont School Ski Club that meets Wednesday afternoons and travels to Washusett Mountain.
-In the spring, students have the option to sign up for Rock Climbing at Central Rock Gym in Watertown.
+A very popular activity right now is orienteering, and during the winter season many students sign up for the Tremont School Ski Club that meets Wednesday afternoons and travels to Wachusett Mountain.
+In the past, students enjoyed indoor rock climbing or hiking.
 However, most Tremont School students who are looking for a more competitive athletic outlet participate in their town sports or club sports at this time.
 As with all of our developing programs, we are open to suggestions for collaborating with other organizations to create opportunities for our students.